OMAM_v5_Splash_NoBG.png

 The Machines have dealt enough damage to destroy the R.A.I.S.E Captain.

-Victory By Elimination occurs when your opponent's captain is destroyed.
+Victory By Elimination occurs when a player destroys an opponent's Captain Card.

-Attacking players will lose instantly if their Captain is destroyed while attacking.
+Attacking players are defeated instantly if their Captain is destroyed while attacking.

 Victory By Attrition